Elementary and Secondary Education Act: From the 1990s to the present

 A 1993 National Assessment noted shortcomings of the 1980s alterations to Title I. These catalyzed the introduction of the 1994 Improving America's Schools Act (IASA), which significantly revised the original ESEA.

 This was the last major alteration prior to those made by No Child Left Behind.
 The IASA attempted to coordinate federal resources and policies with the pre-existing efforts at the state and local levels in order to improve instruction for all students.
 This reform made three major changes to Title I. It added math and reading/language arts standards to be used to assess student progress and provide accountability.
 It reduced the threshold for schools to implement school-wide programs from 75% poverty to 50% and gave schools a longer reign to use federal funding from multiple programs to dispense funds at a school wide level.
 Lastly, the IASA gave more local control overall so that federal officials and states could waive federal requirements that interfered with school improvements.

 The most recent and significant alteration to the original Title I was made by its reauthorization under No Child Left Behind (NCLB).
 In this reauthorization, NCLB required increased accountability from its schools both from the teachers and from the students.
 Yearly standardized tests were mandated in order to measure how schools were performing against the achievement bars set by Title I. Schools were also responsible for publishing annual report cards that detailed their student achievement data and demographics.
-Schools were now held accountable not only by punitive measures that would be taken if schools fail to meet Adequate Yearly Progress (AYP), but also corrective actions were taken if states did not have an assessment system approved by Title I. Under NCLB, Schools are also required to plan for “restructuring” if they fail to make AYP for three years after being identified for improvement.
+Schools were now held accountable not only by punitive measures that would be taken if schools fail to meet Adequate Yearly Progress (AYP), but also corrective actions were taken if states did not have an assessment system approved by Title I. Under the NCLB, Schools are also required to plan for “restructuring” if they fail to make AYP for three years after being identified for improvement.
 More schools took corrective action under NCLB than under IASA.
 NCLB also required teachers to be highly qualified if hired using Title I funding.

 Modern applications of the Title I money have been diverse.
 Recent uses include wide-scale purchasing of iPads and other Internet using devices as electronic textbooks for students in 1:1 initiatives.
 Along with this, students from low-income families often do not have adequate Internet access from home.
 Thus, various public money, including Title I funds, are being investigated for possible use to provide cellular Internet access for students to receive remediation or other instructional content from home.
 The purpose of 24/7 internet access from home is to close the gap between higher income families where remediation resources are generally more available through parents and additional services and low-income students where such resources are scarce.
 Educational Technology advocates have long cited 24/7 Internet access as a boon to the education and advancement of at-risk children.